Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The ratio

-The amplitudes and amplitude ratios measured in H16 used a coarse grid $(0.01)$ to identify the best fit amplitudes with no mapping of the $\chi^2$ space to measure individual uncertainties, thus errors were assumed constant.
-Here we revise the fitting procedure (benefitting from faster CPUs than available in 2015) to increase the grid sampling to $0.001$ and also to map the space to measure individual amplitude for the Cepheids in NGC 5584\footnote{The revised amplitudes are publicly available \url{https://drive.google.com/drive/folders/1pCWp0_QARVE6EzsDSI5bMOaKdvIRHV6D?usp=sharing}.}.
+The amplitudes and amplitude ratios measured in H16 used a coarse grid $(0.01)$ to identify the best-fit amplitudes (of the photometry to the \citet{Yoachim2009} templates) with no mapping of the $\chi^2$ space to measure individual uncertainties, thus errors were assumed constant.
+Here, we reevaluate the amplitudes for the Cepheids in NGC 5584 using a higher resolution grid sampling of $0.001$ (benefiting from faster CPUs than available in 2015), and employ a mapping of the $\chi^2$ space to determine individual uncertainties. \footnote{The revised amplitudes are publicly available \url{https://drive.google.com/drive/folders/1pCWp0_QARVE6EzsDSI5bMOaKdvIRHV6D?usp=sharing}.}.
 Using the revised data and similar quality cuts in H16 (to reduce the impact of blending)\footnote{$0.35<A^{814}/A^{555}<0.85$, $0.55< A^{555}/A^{350}<1.45$, $0.3< A^{814}/A^{350}<0.9$.} and the full period range yields a constant amplitude ratio $A^{555}/A^{350}=1.074 \pm 0.011$, and weak evidence of a trend with $\logp$ ($0.052\pm0.035$), in good agreement with the results of \citet{Yuan2022}.
-We further limit the data to $\logp<1.72$ and additionally require a small crowding bias, $|\Delta m_I|<0.05\,\rm{mag}$, as derived by J21 for the F814W filter\footnote{We thank B. Javanmardi for kindly providing us with the crowding biases calculated in J21.} (black symbols).
+We further limit the data to $\logp<1.72$ and additionally require a small crowding bias, $|\Delta m_I|<0.05\,\rm{mag}$, as derived by J21 for the $F814W$ filter\footnote{We thank B. Javanmardi for kindly providing us with the crowding biases calculated in J21.} (black symbols).
 We obtain $A^{555}/A^{350}=1.09\pm0.015$ by fitting a constant value to the data (black line; we find $\chi^2_{\nu}\approx0.90$ for $88$ Cepheids and a scatter of $\myapprox0.15$; we find no significant improvement for fitting with a linear function).